1.0 About this

 File:

-/etc/yum.repos.d/utterramblings.repo2 | name=Jason's Utter Ramblings Repo |
+/etc/yum.repos.d/utterramblings.repo| 2 | name=Jason's Utter Ramblings Repo |

 This repo already have a version of Apache 2.2.x (2.2.14 at this momment) that we’ll be using.